synonymdev/slashtags/packages/drive/README.md

 Especially useful in remote drives to check if the drive got the content core already.

+Cases where the drive is not readable:

+- Metadata or Content core is not [readable](https://github.com/hypercore-protocol/hypercore-next#corereadable)

+- Metadata core in a remote Drive doesn't contain enough information to retrieve the content core.

+- Metadata core is encrypted so the content core can't be retrieved.

+- metadataDB is corrupt in some way that prevents the content from being retrieved.

+#### `drive.peers`

+An array of [Peer](https://github.com/hypercore-protocol/hypercore-next/blob/master/lib/replicator.js#L239) objects representing the peers that are sharing this drive.

+Useful in many cases, but most often to check if the drive is connected to other peers after trying to find peers through a discovery network like Hyperswarm. `drive.peers.length > 0`.

 #### `drive.replicate()`

 Creates a replication stream that is capable of replicating the metadata and content cores at the same time.